-Unfortunately, excess stress from work is fairly common.
+Unfortunately, excess stress from work is relatively standard.
 Most often, it occurs when there isn’t time for rest and reflection at work, when healthy habits are not focused on, and when workers don’t feel appreciated and heard by their employers.

-Both workers and employers should consider reducing stress at work in order to improve their wellbeing and the success of the organization overall.
+Both workers and employers should consider reducing stress at work to improve their wellbeing and the success of the organization overall.

-This means that as an employer, if you want to retain the top workers in these generations, it is imperative that you address these issues by providing a strong health plan and creating "stimulating, healthy, and satisfying" work environments.
+This means that as an employer if you want to retain the top workers in these generations, it is imperative that you address these issues by providing a robust health plan and creating "stimulating, healthy, and satisfying" work environments.
 Unfortunately, when this isn't the case, both millennials and Gen Zs are all too prepared to quit and look elsewhere for employment.

-We'll discuss some more key ways to implement a workplace wellness program further ahead, but for now, here are some initial steps you should take if you are interested in creating a wellness program within your company:1.
-Survey your team.
+We'll discuss some more fundamental ways to implement a workplace wellness program further ahead, but for now, here are some initial steps you should take if you are interested in creating a wellness program within your company: